capistrano/capistrano/CONTRIBUTING.md

 If you are an experienced Ruby programmer, take a few minutes to get the Capistrano test suite running (see [DEVELOPMENT.md][]), and do what you can to get a test case written that fails. *This will be a huge help!*

+If you think you may have discovered a security vulnerability in Capistrano, do not open a GitHub issue.
+Instead, please send a report to <security@capistranorb.com>.

 ## Requesting new features or improvements

 Capistrano continues to improve thanks to people like you!
 Feel free to open a GitHub issue for any or all of these ideas: